MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 - F1-Score: 0.91

 # Final experiment

+The purpose of this experiment was to train our model to be able to differentiate between natural and synthetic voices.

+> The associated notebook for this experiment is 'MaleFemaleKidSynthetic-model_selection.ipynb'

 ## Number of observations
 Our dataset was composed of 360 values of 13 mfccs each.
 We used all the natural voices